Runtime

 Four circles, four readings of the same object.
 Each role reads the artifact through its own lens.

 OpEx.
 Single-period return.
-Necessary but should not dominate a leader's schedule.
+Necessary but shouldn't dominate a leader's schedule.
 A CTO who is 100% in meetings is running 100% OpEx on the company's most expensive asset.

 Execution hours - running the playbook, reviewing outputs, attending meetings, fighting fires.
 Valuable but not compounding.
 The ratio to compile time is the management diagnostic.